fooltowise/NeroNotes/Nero's Notes/Judges Scientific, Geotek, & GDS Instruments.md

 ![Source: Judges Scientific PLC](https://ip-media-assets.s3.amazonaws.com/3a4dbe93-63b0-45f7-8861-5351b684adec/Screenshot%202022-05-31%20at%2010.30.31.png "Source: Judges Scientific PLC")Source: Judges Scientific PLC

-Similar to Halma, most of Judge’s companies develop and design the equipment and outsource manufacturing to reduce capital intensity.
+Similar to [[Halma]], most of Judge’s companies develop and design the equipment and outsource manufacturing to reduce capital intensity.
 Over 85% of JDG’s sales are from outside of the UK, highlighting the specific strategy of buying UK intellectual property and driving export sale growth.

 The major customers for instrument manufacturers are academic research institutions like universities and corporate customers.
 In 2017, JDG reported ~60% of revenue from universities, 30% directly from corporations, and 10% from global testing firms.